nkpak001/airfare-pricing-analysis/README.md

 - Google Colab
 - Jupyter Notebook

-## Analysis
+## What I Did

-The project involved:
+I used Python and Pandas to clean, organize, and analyze the airfare data before creating visualizations of the results.

+My analysis included:

-- Cleaning and preparing airfare data for analysis
+- Reviewing and preparing the dataset for analysis
+- Cleaning the data before performing analysis
-- Exploring airfare pricing across different U.S. cities and markets
+- Exploring airfare prices across different U.S. cities and markets
-- Comparing high-cost and low-cost airfare markets
+- Comparing higher-cost and lower-cost airfare markets
-- Identifying patterns and differences in airfare pricing
+- Looking for patterns and differences in airfare pricing
+- Summarizing information from the dataset
-- Creating visualizations to make the results easier to understand
+- Creating charts and visualizations to communicate the results
-- Using Python and Pandas to organize, analyze, and summarize the data

-## Skills Demonstrated

-- Data Cleaning
-- Exploratory Data Analysis
-- Python
-- Pandas
-- Data Visualization
-- Trend Analysis
-- Analytical Problem Solving
-- Communicating Data Insights

-## Data Source

-U.S. Bureau of Transportation Statistics
+- Using the visualizations to better understand pricing differences between markets

-## Author
+## What I Learned

-Necey Kpakio
-M.S.
-Computer Science
-Old Dominion University
+This project gave me more experience working with a real-world dataset instead of data that was already prepared for analysis.
+I learned that cleaning and understanding the data first is an important part of the analysis process.

+It also helped me become more comfortable using Python and Pandas for data analysis.
+Creating the visualizations showed me how much easier it can be to recognize and explain patterns when the results are presented visually instead of only looking at the raw numbers.